JosHahnB/resty2/README.md

 `<Results />`
 Conditionally renders “Loading” or the data depending on the status of the request.
 Renders the data as “pretty” JSON.

+## Functional Requirements Lab 28

+Extend your application to include the ability to send http requests and display response data, when the `<Form />` component experiences a submission event.

+Refactor application methods to allow for browser side HTTP requests to be sent.
+Your implementation should allow the user to set a url, method, and request body.
+Make sure all relevant request and response data is displayed to the User.